Aaron-Bopp/TIM/10_Sources/Readwise/Books/books_Behave.md

 ###### ^301731327q

-Words pack power and these definitions are laden with values, ... (a) “competition”—your lab team races the Cambridge group to a discovery ... (b) “competition”—playing pickup soccer ... (c) “competition”—your child’s teacher announces a prize for the best outlining-your-fingers Thanksgiving turkey drawing ... (d) “competition”—whose deity is more worth killing for?
+Words pack power and these definitions are laden with values, ... (a) “competition”—your lab team races the Cambridge group to a discovery ... (b) “competition”—playing pickup soccer ... (c) “competition”—your child’s teacher announces a prize for the best outlining-your-fingers Thanksgiving turkey drawing ... principal); (d) “competition”—whose deity is more worth killing for?

 ^301731327